bokulich-lab/q2-fondue/README.md

 ## Usage
 ### Available actions
-q2-fondue provides a couple of actions to fetch and manipulate SRA data.
+q2-fondue provides a couple of actions to fetch and manipulate nucleotide sequencing data and related metadata from SRA as well as an action to scrape run or BioProject IDs from a Zotero web library.
 Below you will find a list of available actions and their short descriptions.

 | Action           | Description                                                              |
 |------------------|--------------------------------------------------------------------------|